 H2: Programming HVLS Fans Made Easy

 You have better things to do than fuss over the performance of your high-volume, low-speed (HVLS) industrial fans.
 With the help of network-capable digital fan controls, you can manage many of the functions that used to require constant monitoring.
-Thanks to modern advances in digital fan controllers, you can set up your commercial industrial fans and let them handle your air flow efficiently.
+Thanks to modern advances in digital fan controllers, you can set up your industrial fans and let them handle your air flow efficiently.

 H2: The Features You Want in Energy-Efficient Fans